Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - Against the Ravens, Harris' 71 rushing yards in his one career matchup are 2.5 fewer than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that game against the Ravens.
+- Harris did not have a touchdown run in that outing against the Ravens.

-- The Ravens have the NFL's best defense against the run, giving up 84.8 yards per game.
+- In terms of defending against the run, the Ravens are first in the league, allowing 84.8 yards per game.

-- The Steelers are up against the NFL's 10th-ranked D when it comes to rushing TDs allowed (13 this season).
+- The Steelers are up against the NFL's 10th-ranked D when it comes to rushing TDs allowed (13 this year).

 Recent Performances

-- In last week's matchup against the Browns, Harris ran the ball 28 times for 188 yards (6.7 yards per attempt) and scored one touchdown.
+- In last week's matchup with the Browns, Harris ran for 188 yards on 28 carries (averaging 6.7 yards per attempt) while scoring one touchdown on the ground.

-- Harris has 59 carries for 299 yards (99.7 yards per game) and one touchdown in his last three games.
+- Harris has 299 yards on 59 carries (99.7 ypg) with one rushing touchdown over his last three outings.

 Harris' Pittsburgh Teammates